Alexandru2909/PTP/README.md

 # PTP
-Patien Transportation Problem Repo for A.I. project by group E2
+Patient Transportation Problem Repo for A.I. project by group E2